Internet-Draft SPICE SD-CWT November 2024

 3.2.
 Holder gets an SD-CWT from the Issuer

 Alice would like to selectively disclose some of these (custom) claims to different verifiers.
-(For brevity, we will leave out the name and locality claims.)
-Note that some of the claims may not be selectively disclosable (Alice's country and her oldest supported software version in this example).
-First she requests an SD-CWT from her issuer.
-The issuer generates an SD-CWT as follows:
+Note that some of the claims may not be selectively disclosable.
+In our next example the pass/fail status of the inspection, the most recent inspection date, and the country of the inspection will be fixed claims (always present in the SD-CWT).
+After the Holder requests an SD-CWT from the issuer, the issuer generates an SD-CWT as follows:

 / cose-sign1 / 18([